Take Control of Your Stress

 Find ways to connect with people.
 Don't let stress keep you from video chatting or just telephoning friends and family.
 Taking a break from watching the news or being on social media may help you decompress while connecting with the people around you.
 It's good to have balance in your life so that you don't start to feel overwhelmed.
 Reaching out in your social circles can keep you on track.
 'Social distancing' shouldn't mean disconnecting from friends and family!

 Talk to your doctor

 It can be hard to admit when you're feeling stressed.
 But if you're uncomfortable, let your doctor know.
 You can start the conversation for new or existing problems.
-Sign in today and use Secure Messaging to talk to your doctor about your stress.
+Sign in today and use Secure Messaging (sign in required) to talk to your doctor about your stress.